Opening-day fever will grip the nation's baseball fans this week — and one band's got the perfect soundtrack in store.

 The Baseball Project is made up of four baseball-loving musicians, who get together exclusively during the Major League season to play loving odes to the game and its history.
 The group has just released its second album of songs all about the national pastime, Volume 2: High and Inside.

 If it sounds like insider territory, fear not.
-As members Steve Wynn and Scott McCaughey tell Weekend Edition host Liane Hansen, baseball is often just a backdrop in the their lyrics.
+As members Steve Wynn and Scott McCaughey tell Weekend Edition host Liane Hansen, baseball is often just a backdrop in the lyrics.

 "If you are as big a baseball fan as we are or even a bigger fan, we cover all the bases," says Wynn, pausing to apologize for the pun.
 "A baseball fanatic will get all the fun references and arcane knowledge.
-But If you're not a baseball fan, they're just good stories about universal things that baseball players happened to live through."
+But if you're not a baseball fan, they're just good stories about universal things that baseball players happened to live through."

 As an example, Wynn points to the new album's opening track, "1976."
 The song is about the late Detroit Tigers pitcher Mark Fidrych — the American League Rookie of the Year in the title year — but if you're not familiar with Fidrych, says Wynn, "You can just appreciate it as a song about lost youth and nostalgia and the way we hold on to memories from a long time ago."